Base Notes - Other Essentials

 What falls into the base note category?

-Botanical, ECOCert Emulsifiers are the final BIG subsection of the base note category.
-You can click here to learn more about these fabulous emulsifiers.
+Botanical, ECOCert Emulsifiers are another BIG subsection of the base note category.
+You can check out our plant based (& EcoCert) emulsifiers to learn more about these fabulous emulsifiers.

 In this section, I really want to talk about everything else that's necessary in a lotion.
 The ingredients discussed below either allow the lotion to stay stable over its shelf life, protect it from microbial contamination, or give it that wonderful skin feel.

 We also generally need emulsifier stabilizers, and for some formulations, we also need a thickener (viscosity enhancer) to provide the right consistency (so the product isn't too runny).
 Here's a list of our emulsifiers, stabilizers, and thickeners.

 All of these ingredients have an EWG rating of 1 and are either plant based or made by biofermentation.

 - One of our thickeners is a blend of a few of the thickeners listed above plus lecithin.
 Lecithin has an EWG rating of 2 to 3.